KMNitesh/rtg-networks/Graph Theory/Motivation.md

 Since $null(L) \subseteq span(\mathbf{1})$ and $span(\mathbf{1}) \subseteq null(L)$, it follows that $null(L) = span(\mathbf{1})$. $\Box$

 <h3>Proof of Proposition 1</h3>
-Let $L_i$ be the the Lapacian of the graph defined by the vertices from $C_i$, where $i = 1, \ldots, K$.
-Then, by reording the points, the Lapacian of a graph with $K$ connected components, denoted $L^K$, can be written as the block diagonal matrix below
+Let $L_i$ be the the Laplacian of the graph defined by the vertices from $C_i$, where $i = 1, \ldots, K$.
+Then, by reordering the points, the Laplacian of a graph with $K$ connected components, denoted $L^K$, can be written as the block diagonal matrix below

 $$
 L^K =